CHTC/tutorial-CHTC-AF3/README.md

 #### Preparing Your _List of (AlphaFold) Jobs_

  Often you will hear the term "list of jobs" when working with HTCondor.
 A "list of jobs" is a simple way to specify multiple jobs to be run using a single HTCondor submit file.
-If you are familar with HTCondor, you may have used the `queue` command in your submit files to specify multiple jobs.
+If you are familiar with HTCondor, you may have used the `queue` command in your submit files to specify multiple jobs.
 HTCondor uses this `queue` statement to process multiple job submissions in one single submit file.
 Each job is defined by a set of arguments passed to the executable.
 This constitutes a "list of jobs".

 There are many ways to create a "list of jobs" directly in your HTCondor submit files.
 For example, you can use the `queue` command with a `from` clause to read job arguments from a file or use the `queue` command with a `matching files` clause to generate jobs based on files in a directory.
 However, when working with large numbers of jobs, it is often more convenient to use a separate file to list the jobs you want to run.
 This file is referred to as a "list of jobs".